AbelXuu/GG-Todo/README.md

-GG Todo is to do list app.
+GG Todo is a to-do list app.

 v1.1:
 1. Use realm instead of CoreData